vishnu-prasanth/jekyll-blog/_posts/2019-05-24-offline-knife-binds-for-csgo.md

 After downloading the files, extract the files to `csgo/cfg`.<br>

-Folder structure after extracting should look like this<br>
+The folder structure after extracting should look like this<br>
 ```
 ├── cfg
 │   ├── knife_binds.cfg